 - SVG organizes fairs in the town of Bothell.

 - SVG organized a Cooperative Store, which lasts until 1920.

-- SVG works on gathering signatures in support of an Income Tax initiative and the Blanket Primary Initiative.
+- SVG works on gathering signatures in support of both an Income Tax and Blanket Primary Initiatives.

 - SVG provides financial assistance to destitute Eastsiders who were ravaged by the Depression.

 - Sammamish Valley Grange moves into the Hollywood School House in 1939.

 - SVG helps organize a Grange in Maltby.

 - Group Health (now Kaiser Permanente) is organized, with the assistance of King County Pomona.
 A Sammamish Valley Grange member performs the legal work to get it going.

 - SVG is the center of social activity in the Woodinville-Hollywood neighborhood, until the 1960s.